Skip to main content

 Interplay with Gonadal Steroids and Metabolic Health

-The functions as an integrated network.
+The endocrine system functions as an integrated network.
 The decline in the GH/IGF-1 axis does not occur in isolation.
 It is mechanistically linked to the decline in gonadal steroids (testosterone and estrogen) and the rise of insulin resistance.

 • Testosterone and GH Synergy ∞ Testosterone and GH have synergistic effects on muscle protein synthesis and bone health.
 A decline in one hormone can exacerbate the clinical consequences of a decline in the other.
 While exercise can modestly increase testosterone levels, this effect is often insufficient to compensate for clinically significant hypogonadism stemming from primary testicular failure or severe HPG axis suppression.